-Beginning with folded short edge, place the bias strip right sides together on the neckline.
+Beginning with a folded short edge, place the bias strip right side together with the neckline.
 Line up the raw edge of the bias strip with the raw edge of the neckline, and begin pinning around the neckline, easing the strip as you go.

 When you reach the folded edge of the bias strip where you started, overlap it by 1” and then cut off the remaining bias strip.

 Sew ¼” from the raw edge all the way around the neckline.